 Scuba diving charters, classes, and certifications are routinely offered by several area scuba shops.
 Advanced arrangements should be made with a scuba diving outfitter prior to your visit to Devils Fork State Park.
 Several shops will charter trips and classes to different locations on Lake Jocassee.

 Devils Fork State Park does not rent or supply any type of equipment or oxygen refills.
 The closest rental/refill locations are less than one mile from the park.
-Local businesses that offer information pertaining to scuba diving include The Scuba Shop and Jocassee Outdoor Center.
+Local businesses that offer information pertaining to scuba diving include The Scuba Shop.

 Admission & Parking